 Before starting as a PhD student, Maria joined CRAE as a Research Assistant in May 2019, working on the Research Passport project and Research Toolkit funded by Autistica, as well as assisting on a number of other projects at CRAE.

-Maria completed her MSc in Social and Applied Psychology at the University of Kent in 2016.
-Since graduating, Maria has worked as a Research Assistant on two developmental psychology research projects related exploring Education Health and Care plans and a transition to secondary school in autistic children and children with Williams syndrome and Down syndrome.
+Maria completed her BSc in Psychology and MSc in Social and Applied Psychology at the University of Kent.
+Since graduating, Maria worked as a Research Assistant on two developmental psychology research projects about Education Health and Care plans and a transition to secondary school in autistic children and children with Williams syndrome and Down syndrome.
 Maria has also volunteered with mental health charities, including Mind and SLV Global.

 - Ashworth, M., Palikara, O., & Van Herwegen J. (2019).
 Comparing parental stress of children with neurodevelopmental disorders: The case of Williams syndrome, Down syndrome and autism spectrum disorders.
-Journal of Applied Research in Intellectual Disabilities, doi: 10.1111/jar.12594.
+Journal of Applied Research in Intellectual Disabilities.

 - Van Herwegen, J., Ashworth, M., & Palikara, O. (2019).
 Views of professionals about the educational needs of children with neurodevelopmental disorders.
 Research in Developmental Disabilities.